kremalicious/ipfs/README.md

 ## Production

-To create a production build, run from the root of the project:
+To create a production build:

 ```bash
 npm run build